-When someone has suffered a traumatic brain injury, it is important to seek the care of a medical professional as quickly as possible.
-The earlier this injury is treated, the more of the brain tissue a doctor might be able to save.
+When someone has suffered a traumatic brain injury, it is important to seek the medical care as quickly as possible.
+The earlier the injury is treated, the more of the brain tissue a doctor might be able to save.
 Once this has been done, there are other places people can turn to as well.
-For families who are looking for assistance, meeting with an experienced Lathrop brain injury lawyer can be helpful.
-It is important to make sure that every aspect of the injury has been investigated and a lawyer can make sure that no detail is left behind.

 - Functional Loss Associated with Traumatic Brain Injuries

 - Risk Factors for a Traumatic Brain Injury

 At our law firm, our skilled brain injury attorneys have helped residents in Lathrop and throughout northern California since 1982.
 We can help seek fair compensation for TBIs caused by catastrophic accidents.
 To receive free, friendly advice on your case, call (209) 227-1931 or (800) 404-5400 today.